survivejs/webpack-book/manuscript/output/01_targets.md

 //# sourceMappingURL=lib.js.map
 ```

 You can see some familiar code there and more.
-Webpack's bootstrap script is in place and it starts the entire execution process.
-It takes majority of space for a small library like this, but that's not a problem as the library begins to grow.
+Webpack's bootstrap script is in place, and it starts the entire execution process.
+It takes the majority of space for a small library like this, but that's not a problem as the library begins to grow.

 ### Cleaning and Linting Before Building